Lincoln Y-block V8 engine

 The Lincoln Y-block V8 engine was Ford's earliest OHV V8 engine, introduced by Lincoln in the 1952 model year.
 Like the later and better-known but even more short-lived Ford Y-block engine, its block's deep skirts gave the block the appearance of the letter Y from the front.

 The Y-block's development was in response to the sales success of the competing Oldsmobile "Rocket" and Cadillac OHV V8 engines, introduced in the 1949 model year, the Buick "Nailhead" engine introduced in the 1953 model year, and the OHV V8 Chrysler Hemi engine in 1951.
 Also, Ford needed larger and more powerful truck engines.
 The basic engine design was produced through 1963.
 It was replaced by the newer MEL engine for car applications in 1958, and was replaced in heavy-duty truck applications by the FT (330/361/391) engines starting in 1964.

 279

 A 279 cuin version of the Lincoln Y-block was produced for heavy-duty truck applications for the 1952 through 1955 model years.
 The engine had a bore of 3.5625 in and a stroke of 3.5 in.

 302

 The 302 cuin version of the Lincoln Y-block was used for heavy-duty truck applications from the 1956 through the 1963 model year.
-The engine had a bore of 3.625 in and a stroke of 3.65625 in.
-Power output was 196 hp.
+The engine had a bore of 3.625 in and a stroke of 3.65625 in with a forged steel crankshaft.
+Power output was 187-196 hp.
 The engine was optional equipment on the Ford T-700 Series and standard equipment on the Ford F-750, C-750, and B-750 Series heavy-duty trucks.